8. Appendix

 Further advice must be sought from a building surveyor or DDA consultant to determine the appropriate level of considerations have been made to meet the range of regulations and requirements.
 The key features of doors for early learning facilities include:

-• most doors and gates, including exits to the perimeter of the early learning facility must swing inwards, be self closing and self latching and have handles installed between 1500-1650mm AFL
+• most doors and gates, including exits to the perimeter of the early learning facility, must:

-• door handles into the children's bathroom and the indoor education and play space leading to the outdoor play space should be at 1000-1200mm AFL, additionally
+• door handles into the children's bathroom and the indoor education and play space leading to the outdoor space should be 1,000–1,200mm AFL, additionally

 • doors from children’s bathrooms to outdoor and indoor learning and play areas must be able to be locked/pinned open, to allow children easy and quick access to the bathroom